SteWootten/guidelines/javascript.md

 All new JavaScript files should be written using [BackboneJS](http://backbonejs.org/) and should fall into the structure of models, views and collections.

+### ReactJS

+React is currently in use within the Careers application, all scripts in there should use the React stack.

 ### Jasmine Tests

 All Backbone models and collections should be covered with an associated [Jasmine](http://jasmine.github.io/) test.
 For more information on this please feel free to grab a developer from the Frontend team.

+### Jest Tests

+All React code should be unit tested.

 ## Formatting